a-da/python-ciur/tests/test_example.org.rst

 {
     "root": {
         "name": "Example Domain",
-        "paragraph": "This domain is established to be used for illustrative examples in documents.
-You may use this\n    domain in examples without prior coordination or asking for permission."
+        "paragraph": "This domain is for use in illustrative examples in documents.
+You may use this\n    domain in literature without prior coordination or asking for permission."
     }
 }

 >>> res = bnf_parser.external2dict(open_file(
-...     "../tests/ciur.d/example.org.ciur"
+...     "../tests/res/example.org.ciur"
 ... ))
 >>> rule = Rule.from_dict(res[0])  # doctest: +NORMALIZE_WHITESPACE
 >>> data = parse.html_type(parse.Document(response.content), rule)